 CURRENT AND FUTURE PLANS FOR THE SITE

-A 3,144 sq. ft. house is proposed for the site.
-There are no existing structures located on the site at this time.
+A 2,462 sq.ft. house is proposed for the site.
+Currently a cabin is located on the site which will be decommissioned and be used as a home office.

 CONSTRUCTION DESIGN AND MATERIALS